algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 - the level of battery (or charging the battery)
 - the period of inactivity.

-If the battery level is ABOVE 15%, NFC[^7] only is enabled because NFC[^7] consume like 5mA while Bluetooth Low Energy (BLE) consumes 15mA (3 times more).
+If the battery level is ABOVE 15%, NFC[^7] only as it is less energy-consuming (5mA) compared to Bluetooth Low Energy (BLE) which consumes 15mA.

 By default the buzzer, the electromagnetic lock and SIM[^11] module circuit are disabled by turning D9 and D4 'LOW' (Cf. [power management diagram](#electronic-circuit-diagrams)).
-If only one of these components are required, we turn on both D4 and D9, and a variable have to keep track of the number of devices currently used.
-If there is any, D9 and D4 are turned OFF to save as much energy as possible.
+If only one of these components is required, we turn on both pins D4 and D9.
+Concurrently, a variable has to keep track of the number of devices currently in use.
+If none is in use, D9 and D4 are turned OFF to save as much energy as possible.

 Each time we need to get the GPS position we first have to enable the wake up pin of the GPS module : D8, and then turned it off again.

 #### implementation

-Also, the percentage of the battery and the management of its charge will require a specific public library called...

-A key feature of the battery management ids the ability to know the current capacity (%).
-There are 2 methods for that :
+A key feature of battery management is the ability to know the current capacity as a percentage.
+There are 2 methods to achieve this objective:
 - The ideal one but over-consuming electricity is to measure constantly the voltage and the intensity which goes out from the battery to know how much energy had been used or had been loaded in real-time.
 However it is almost impossible to implement and this solution using though a 'colorimeter' is reserved for very particular usages.
 - The very spread solution is to just measure the current voltage and to compare the value to a set of previous measures took to define the correlation between the current capacity and the current voltage.